Pradeep Kumar Sinha

-Pradeep Kumar Sinha (born 18 July 1955; IAST: Pradīpa Kumāra Sinhā; Hindi: प्रदीप कुमार सिन्हा) is a 1977 batch Indian Administrative Service (IAS) officer of the Uttar Pradesh cadre, who was the 31st Cabinet Secretary of India.
-Prior to this appointment he served as the Power Secretary of India, and was the Shipping Secretary of India before that.
+Pradeep Kumar Sinha (born 18 July 1955; IAST: Pradīpa Kumāra Sinhā; Hindi: प्रदीप कुमार सिन्हा) is a retired 1977 batch Indian Administrative Service officer of the Uttar Pradesh cadre, who is currently serving as Chairman of ICICI Bank and previously served as the 31st Cabinet Secretary of India.
+Prior to this he also served as the Power Secretary of India, and Shipping Secretary of India.

 On August 30, 2019 Sinha was appointed as Officer on Special Duty in the Prime Minister's Office.
 And on 11 September 2019, he was appointed as Principal Advisor to Prime Minister of India, Narendra Damodardas Modi.
 He resigned from the aforementioned post on 16 March 2021 citing personal reasons.

 Education

 Sinha is an economics graduate, and holds a postgraduate degree in economics He holds an MPhil degree as well.

 Career

 Sinha has served in various key posts in both the Government of India and the Government of Uttar Pradesh, such as Principal Secretary (Irrigation), commissioner of Varanasi division, Investment Commissioner of Uttar Pradesh, additional CEO of Greater Noida, additional resident commissioner of Uttar Pradesh, the district magistrate and collector of districts of Agra and Jaunpur, secretary of Uttaranchal Development Authority and as the vice chairman of Meerut Development Authority in the Uttar Pradesh government, and as the Cabinet Secretary of India, Union Power Secretary, Union Shipping Secretary, special secretary and financial advisor in the Ministry of Petroleum and Natural Gas, joint secretary in the Ministry of Youth Affairs and Sports in the Indian government.